-- An RDN recently accepted a position as a Clinical Nutrition Manager in the hospital where they had worked as a clinical RDN for 10 years.
-While only one year into their PDP cycle, the RDN feels that it is important to update their Plan, as the new position requires a different set of knowledge and skills than previous positions. - 2.
-After completing a professional self-evaluation using the Focus Area Standards for RDNs in Clinical Nutrition Management (CNM), the RDN observes several gaps in their competencies specific to their new job responsibilities.
-One area in which the RDN feels the need for additional practice and skills is using tools to compare performance goals to standards, as this is a key responsibility listed in the job description for the new position (SOPP Indicator 1.2B) - 3.
-The RDN also notices that the Focus Area Standards are significantly different from the Standards in Nutrition Care they had been using in the past.
+- 1. An RDN recently accepted a position as a Clinical Nutrition Manager in the hospital where they had worked as a clinical RDN for 10 years.
+While only one year into their PDP cycle, the RDN feels that it is important to update their Plan, as the new position requires a different set of knowledge and skills than previous positions. - After completing a professional self-evaluation using the Focus Area Standards for RDNs in Clinical Nutrition Management (CNM), the RDN observes several gaps in their competencies specific to their new job responsibilities.
+One area in which the RDN feels the need for additional practice and skills is using tools to compare unit performance goals to Standards, as this is a key responsibility listed in the job description for the new position (SOPP Indicator 1.2B). - 3.
+The RDN also notices that the Focus Area Standards are significantly different from the 2017 Standards they had been using in the past.
 First, since clinical nutrition managers do not routinely provide direct care to patients, only indicators for the SOPP are provided and because these Standards are specifically written for RDNs in leadership roles, the indicators have been expanded to reflect three levels of practice (competent, proficient, and expert) for the unique competence expectations for the RDN practicing in that focus area.
 Because the RDN is new to this position, they focus on the indicators that provide "competent" level of practice, with the understanding that they will strive towards the "proficient" and "expert" levels of practice as they gain experience and skill.

-Page 11 of 13
+Page 14 of 16

-dicators are Academy Core RDN Standards of Professional Indicators ifies the indic evel of practic CNM possesses the following traits and embodies these through the actions and on their level of practice: Competent Proficient Expert 1.1F Displays an optimistic approach in new and diverse situations Х Х Х 1.1G Champions an environment of high expectations and supports initiatives beyond the scope of one's job х 1.2 mance Measurement: Uses statistical and financial methods and metrics l measure clin ical and nizational performance and outcomes.
-The RDN in CNM views these action ortunities for improvement as additional techniques, technology, and info ntifying ntifying X
+ators fo r Standard 1: Quality in Practice dicators are Academy Core RDN Standards of Professional Indicators ifies the indic Each RDN in CNM possesses the following traits and embodies these through the actions identified based on their level of practice: Competent Proficient X Expert X 1.1F Displays an optimistic approach in new and diverse situations Х 1.1G Champions an environment of high expectations and supports initiatives beyond the scope of one's job Х 1.2 Perfor mance Measurement: Uses statistical and financial methods and metrics t o cot goals and orga militational performance and outcomes.
+The RDN in CNM views these action ortunities for improvement as additional techniques, technology, and info ons as a continu ious cycle, ide orga anizational performance and outcomes.
+The RDN in CNM views these action ons as a continu ious cycle, ide